-We believe a world is possible, where animals and humans benefit equally and at the same time from advances in medicine.
+We believe a world is possible, where humans and animals benefit equally and at the same time from advances in medicine.
 This is reciprocity.

 We believe that equitable advances in both human and animal medicine can be achieved more quickly, if there is closer collaboration and mutually beneficial learning.
 This is One Medicine.
 We believe and advocate that this approach will lead to progressively fewer animal tests until one day they become obsolete.

 We believe in sponsoring only research that helps - and learns from - animals being treated for naturally occurring disease – not the use of experimental animal models.